 Next, we head to Pimlico.
 Here, in the 1949 Ealing Comedy Passport to Pimlico, we find the Duke of Burgundy (never a real pub).
 This is the setting for of a joyous bout of merrymaking, as the austerity-weary residents claim their English rights to be Burgundian (see below, and note how those were the days you could call a policeman "cock" and mean nothing by it).

-There's just enough time to swap magic tricks over a swift half of butterbeer at the Leaky Cauldron (in the fictional Diagon Alley, off the real Charing Cross Road).
-Of course, you can now drink butterbeer at various incarnations of the Harry Potter pub, but we doubt they live up to the original.
+There's just enough time to swap magic tricks over a swift half of butterbeer at the Leaky Cauldron — in the fictional Diagon Alley, off the real Charing Cross Road, and you can check out our video when we went on the hunt for Harry Potter locations here.

 Wheeling, dealing and shifty characters